If you’re considering having your dog neutered, you probably have questions about the procedure itself as well as the pros and cons.

 - Eliminates risk of testicular cancer.

 As with all operations under general anaesthesia there is some, but very low, risk attached.

 Weight gain can be a problem, as neutering can reduce the metabolic rate.
 So, your dog will need less food – a lower-calorie diet may even be required.
 Our head vet, Andrew, advises regular weight checks after neutering with one of our practice nurses.

 Urinary incontinence in females can be a problem later in life.
 This is usually well controlled with medication.

 Your pooch will be admitted for surgery on the morning of the operation and examined by a vet prior to the procedure.
 Careful monitoring is carried out before, during and after the operation.
 Pets usually go home on the same day with pain relief; they’re then seen a few days later for a post-op check.

 What if I want to breed from my dog?

-Breeding dogs can be straightforward but there can be complications.
-Females can require a caesarean section if they have problems giving birth.
-Male dogs can have more behavioural issues if used as studs.
+Breeding dogs can be straightforward but there can be complications and in many cases it’s best to leave it to the professionals.
+Females can require a caesarean section if they have problems giving birth and males can have more behavioural issues if they are used as stud dogs.